 The Company's Articles of Incorporation provide that the Board of Directors is divided into three classes as nearly equal in size as possible, with the term of each director being three years and until such director's successor is elected and qualified.
 One class of the Board of Directors shall be elected each year at the annual meeting of the stockholders of the Company.
-The Board of Directors has nominated Mr. Kevin L. Cornwell and Mr. Paul O. Richins for re-election as directors, for three-year terms expiring at the 2024 Annual Meeting.
+The Board of Directors has nominated Mr. Kevin L. Cornwell and Mr. Paul O. Richins for re-election as directors, for three-year terms expiring at the 2027 Annual Meeting.
 The seats up for election are uncontested, i.e. no other nominees have been submitted.
 Under UTMD's Bylaws, the nominees will be elected by a plurality of votes cast.
-Since there are no other nominees, as a practical matter, one FOR vote will elect the directors.
+Since there are no other nominees, as a practical matter, one FOR vote will elect the director.
 However, under a policy adopted by UTMD in 2018, any nominee for the board of directors receiving less than a majority of the votes cast in an uncontested election shall submit her or his resignation to the board of directors, which shall accept or decline to accept that resignation in its sole discretion.

 It is intended that votes will be cast, pursuant to authority granted by the enclosed proxy, for the election of the nominees named above as directors of the Company, except as otherwise specified in the proxy.
-In the event a nominee shall be unable to serve, votes will be cast, pursuant to authority granted by the enclosed proxy, for such other person as may be designated by the Board of Directors.
+In the event the nominees shall be unable to serve, votes will be cast, pursuant to authority granted by the enclosed proxy, for such other persons as may be designated by the Board of Directors.
 The officers of the Company are elected to serve at the pleasure of the Board of Directors.
 The information concerning the nominees and other directors and their security holdings has been furnished by them to the Company.
-(Please see "PRINCIPAL STOCKHOLDERS" below.)

-Directors and Nominees
+Directors and Nominee

-The Board of Directors' nominees for election as directors of the Company at the Annual Meeting are Kevin L. Cornwell and Paul O. Richins.
-Other members of the Board of Directors were elected at the Company's 2019 and 2020 meetings for terms of three years, and therefore are not standing for election at the current Annual Meeting.
-The term of Dr. Payne expires at the 2022 Annual Meeting, and the terms of Mr. Hoyer and Dr. Beeson expire at the 2023 Annual Meeting.
-The Board of Directors has determined that Dr. Payne, Mr. Hoyer and Dr. Beeson are independent directors within the meaning of Nasdaq Stock Market Rule 5605(a)(2).
-Mr. Richins shall become an independent director within the meaning of Nasdaq Stock Market Rule 5605(a)(2) on April 3, 2021, three years after he retired from employment at UTMD.
+The Board of Directors' nominee for election as directors of the Company at the Annual Meeting are Kevin L. Cornwell and Paul O. Richins.
+Other members of the Board of Directors were elected at the Company's 2022 and 2023 meetings for terms of three years, and therefore are not standing for election at the current Annual Meeting.
+The term of Dr. Payne expires at the 2025 Annual Meeting and the terms of Mr. Hoyer and Dr. Beeson expire at the 2026 Annual Meeting.
+The Board of Directors has determined that Dr. Payne, Mr. Hoyer, Dr. Beeson and Mr. Richins are independent directors within the meaning of Nasdaq Stock Market Rule 5605(a)(2).
 None of the directors has served on the board of another public company during the past five years.
 None of the directors has been a party in a legal proceeding during the past ten years related to securities, financial institutions or fraud in connection with any business entity or agency or organization, as defined in the Exchange Act that has disciplinary authority over its members.
 Background information appears below with respect to the incumbent directors whose terms have not expired, as well as the directors standing for re-election to the Board.